frnsys/nomadic/readme.md

 provides an easier way of searching through and browsing those files through either the command line or a simple web interface.

-It supports GitHub-Flavored Markdown, relative references to images (and other files), and MathJax.

 For example:

 ```bash